Skip to main content

 Managing users in a workspace

 The real fun of a workspace starts with conversation, and conversations need users.
-You can invite new Grid users and assign existing Grid users to a workspace.
+You can invite new Enterprise org users and assign existing Enterprise org users to a workspace.

 Inviting a user